‘Hellish, disruptive’ Boston bridge project begins

 Workers will replace the eastbound section of the bridge that runs over the Mass Pike.
 Officials say the 50-year-old bridge is structurally deficient.

 Construction officially began Wednesday night at 9 p.m. and it will last for three weeks.
 Shuttle buses will replace Green Line trains between Blanford and Babcock.
-Starting Thursday, Commonwealth Avenue will close to traffic from Packards Corner to Kenmore Square.
+Starting Thursday night, Commonwealth Avenue will close to traffic from Packards Corner to Kenmore Square.

 The Mass Pike will be reduced to two lanes during the day.
 After 7 p.m. and on the weekends, the highway will be reduced to a single lane.